8bitgentleman/8bitgentleman.github.io/content/How to communicate with empathy and collaboration.md

 >
 > --Karl Popper

 For any disagreement to be resolved everyone at the table needs to feel heard.
 By talking past each other, not listening to each other, or not agreeing on the base reality of the topic discussions are at an impasse and agreement is impossible.
-The only outcomes are spinning wheels or ^^acquiescence.^^
+The only outcomes are spinning wheels or acquiescence.

 It's quite simple to lose sight of this.
 To solve this a readjustment of priorities is necessary.
 Empathy is what drives this.